sandboxie-plus/Sandboxie/README.md

   * Integration of sandboxes into the Windows Start menu
   * A browser compatibility wizard to create templates for unsupported browsers
   * Vintage View mode to reproduce the graphical appearance of Sandboxie Control
+  * A troubleshooting wizard to assist users with their problems
+  * An add-on manager to extend or add functionality via additional components

 More features can be spotted by finding the sign `=` through the shortcut key Ctrl+F in the [CHANGELOG.md](./CHANGELOG.md) file.